tzinmein/pet-manager/readme.txt

 * **Fully localized** - ready to display info in your language.
 * **Your own special info** - you do't need to stick to the info, e.g. you can use only the special you need such *Status*.
 * **Works on BuddyPress** - added BuddyPress suport so pet posts are aso listed in Activity Stream.

+== Screenshots ==

+1. A pet for adoption, single post view
+2. A Lost pet,  single post view, you can display a Google Map by providing an area or address
+3. Widgets displaying last added pets, pets byt type, status etc and the search form
+4. Pet post table in backend

 == Installation ==